-This course is designed to provide students with the principles and theories associated with AC circuits.
+Principles and theories associated with AC circuits.
 This course includes the study of electrical circuits, laws and formulae, and the use of test equipment to analyze AC circuits.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.